mlflow/mlflow-export-import/tests/databricks/README.md

 ## Test Configuration

+The tests use `config.yaml` for environment configuration.
-Copy [config.yaml.template](config.yaml.template) to `config.json` and adjust the properties for your workspace.
+Copy [config.yaml.template](config.yaml.template) to `config.yaml` and adjust the properties for your workspace.

 The tests read in environment-specific properties from `config.yaml` file.